peteroupc/encoding/docs/PeterO.Text.Encodings.md

         PeterO.Text.ICharacterEncoder encoder,
         bool htmlFallback);

-Reads Unicode characters from a character input and writes them to a byte array encoded using the given character encoder and fallback strategy.
+Reads Unicode characters from a character input and writes them to a byte array encoded using the specified character encoder and fallback strategy.
 In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:  `input.EncodeToBytes(encoder,
             htmlFallback)` .
 If the object's class already has a  `EncodeToBytes`  method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>